 June 20, 2024

 Mayo Clinic is committed to using the best technology to manage epilepsy.
-Magnetoencephalography (MEG) — a noninvasive test to help identify seizure-origin locations for patients with focal epilepsy — will be available in October 2024.
+Magnetoencephalography (MEG) — a noninvasive test to help identify seizure-origin locations for patients with focal epilepsy — is now available.

 "This tool will help us target locations for stereo-electroencephalography (sEEG) electrode placement, to verify possible sites of seizure onset before epilepsy surgery," says Jeffrey W. Britton, M.D., a Mayo Clinic neurologist.
 "The goal is to enhance the precision and improve outcomes for these patients."